vmwhite/vmwhite.github.io/_posts/2024-04-05-GovAssist.md

 ---
 layout: post
 author: Veronica White
-title: Government Graduate Fellowships, Assistanships, and Post-Docs
+title: What can you do with a PhD in Operations Research?
 tags: RAP, Government, Assitantship
 # need both visible 1 and published false to not publish post
 published: false
 # visible: 1
 ---

+Government Graduate Fellowships, Assistanships, and Post-Docs

 -Government Fellowships:
     - NIJ, Graduate Fellowship,